rpavlov/schedulr/README.md

 ## v2.0 Todo in order of priority

 * Auto-polling to refresh changes to the available listings has been implemented but left disabled, because its crummy.
 Other possibilities for live updating include ActionCable, a library for Rails built on websockets+Redis or maybe data-binding via react.
-* Have the ability to book multiple time-slots in a single day.
-Add a has_many :time_blocks resource to Listing, and move the :start_at and :end_at properties into that.
 * Implement specs.
 * Wire up actionmailer for booking notifications.
 * Add a nice 404 page